cerner/terra-core/packages/terra-table/docs/TableSubsection.md

 # Terra Table Subsection

-The Terra Table Subsection is a sub component that groups child rows beneath a subsection header.
-The subsection header has the ability to toggle the display of its child rows.
-Each subsection handles its collapsible and collapsed state.
+The Terra Table Subsection is a sub component that creates a subsection header based on the given props and groups the child rows beneath it.
+The subsection header has the ability to toggle the display of its child rows given the isCollapsible and isCollapsed props.
+For a subsection to be collapsed both isCollapsible and isCollapsed.
+Each section handles its collapsible and collapsed state.

 ## Getting Started